SHOP4CF/moni2-ros-monitor-tool/README.md

 * **VcXsrv Windows X Server Installation and Configuration**:

 The Windows X Server is required to be able to connect to the display.
 VcXsrv can be installed [here](https://sourceforge.net/projects/vcxsrv/).
-The configuration steps are similar to the steps given [here](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde) until create dockerfile.
+The configuration steps are similar to the steps given [here](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde).

 ## Build
 * **Clone the repository**: